zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

     * Minimum area: 2 * 1.5 $$ m^2 $$
     * Maximum area: 6 * 6 $$ m^2 $$

-    The base stations should be installed on top of your head for acurate tracking.
+    For acurate tracking, the base stations should be mounted at least 2 meters above your head in two opposite corners.
   * Standing/Seated: you should only stand or sit down and play the game.
     *  no minimum size requirement.